gennachiaro/phd_proposal/manuscript.md

 Recent work has attempted to understand the pre-eruptive architecture of the Ora system by using textural, mineralogical, and geochemical features of fiamme (Chiaro et al., in prep).
 Fiamme were collected from two vitrophyre horizons: an early-erupted intracaldera deposit and a late-erupted outflow deposit in order to find well-preserved glass.
 These fiamme were initially grouped into four types based on crystal content and biotite content (Table 2).
 Glass major elements further verified the categorization scheme.

-<p align="center">Table 2: The four fiamme types and their location, crystal content, maximum phenocryst size, and mafic content (Chiaro et al., in prep).
+<p align="center">Table 2: The four fiamme types and their location, crystal content, maximum phenocryst size, and mafic content (Chiaro et al., in prep).</p>

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72564985-895b9b80-3876-11ea-9ddb-7eeb32da66e5.png" width="90%"></p>